DWI Attorney MD

 • A general drunk driving charge could be called either “DUI” or “DWI.”
 This can involve any motor vehicle — even bicycles.

-• A drunk driving charge involving commercial vehicles, heavy machinery or school buses — are often labeled as a “DWI” charge.
+• A drunk driving charge involving commercial vehicles, heavy machinery, or school buses is often labeled as a “DWI” charge.

 What is a DWI?